Floreoviria: Replication

-While the prototypical viruses in Monodnaviria have circular ssDNA genomes and replicate via rolling circle replication (RCR), some have linear ssDNA genomes with different replication methods, including the families Parvoviridae and Bidnaviridae, assigned to the phylum Cossaviricota of the kingdom Shotokuvirae.
-Parvoviruses use rolling hairpin replication, in which the ends of the genome have hairpin loops that repeatedly unfold and refold during replication to change the direction of DNA synthesis to move back and forth along the genome, which produces numerous copies of the genome in a continuous process.
-Individual genomes are then excised from this molecule by the HUH endonuclease.
-In place of the HUH endonuclease, bidnaviruses encode their own protein-primed DNA polymerase that replicates the genome, which is bipartite and packaged into two separate virions, instead of using the host cell's DNA polymerase for replication.
+Parvoviruses, which have linear ssDNA genomes, replicate their genomes through rolling hairpin replication.
+For parvoviruses, the ends of their genomes have hairpin loops that repeatedly unfold and refold during replication to change the direction of DNA synthesis to move back and forth along the genome, which produces numerous copies of the genome in a continuous process.
+Individual genomes are excised from this replicative molecule by the replication initiator protein.
+Instead of the HUH endonuclease, bidnaviruses encode their own protein-primed DNA polymerase that replicates the genome in place of a host DNA polymerase.
+Circular dsDNA viruses in the realm, papillomaviruses and polyomaviruses, use bidirectional theta replication.
+For these viruses, the HUH endonuclease domain of Rep has been inactivated, and it functions as a replication origin recognition domain.
+For anelloviruses, the ancestral Rep protein has been lost, and they do not appear to encode replication proteins, so they rely entirely on host DNA replisomes for replication.